shichen1iu/solana-streamer/README.md

 4. **Error Handling**: Robust error handling for network issues and service interruptions
 5. **Batch Processing Optimization**: Use batch processing to reduce callback overhead and improve throughput
 6. **Performance Monitoring**: Enable performance monitoring to identify bottlenecks and optimization opportunities
+7. **Graceful Shutdown**: Use the stop() method for clean shutdown and implement signal handlers for proper resource cleanup

 ## Important Notes